This feature allows you to view your educational path, if you enrolled in previous years

 Educational objectives

-In particular, the differences between the psychological and psychiatric traditions will be highlighted.
-The course will focus on the history of clinical intervention in psychology, starting from the initial models that have influenced clinical psychology.
-In particular, the assumptions underlying the contributions that de-fined the psychological intervention in psychopathology and the current modeling of the intervention will be highlighted.
-In particular, the topics covered will concern the following areas:
+Both the assumptions underlying the contributions that have defined psychological intervention in psychopathology and the current modeling related to intervention will be highlighted.
+In particular, the topics will cover the following areas:

 Analysis of the construction of the clinical method in psychology.